selfcustody/krux-installer/WARNING.md

 the signature through a external OpenSSL tool, as a way to verify the authenticity of the downloaded binaries.

-## Why behaviors with SSL routines, in windows, differ from what would be considered "normalized"?
+## Why behaviors with SSL routines differ?

 We need to pack an external `openssl` into `krux-installer` package.

 ### Why?

 On "Unix like" releases (Linux and MacOS), verification is easily done since such tool exists natively in operating system.
 In windows release, we are faced with the peculiarity of the operating system in question do not have such a tool
 (see this [issue](https://github.com/qlrd/krux-installer/issues/2)).